carpentries-incubator/ml4bio-workshop/_episodes/05-logit-ann.md

 > ## Definition
 >
+> Regularization - approaches to make machine learning models less complex in order to reduce overfitting.
+>
-> Penalty - mathematically reduces importance of certain features by shrinking the feature weights.
+> Penalty - a regularization strategy that reduces the importance of certain features by adding a cost to the feature weights, which makes the feature weights smaller.
 {: .callout}

 #### L1 regularization